Volunteering in Rwanda with Global Volunteer Network

 April 11, 2015Amy Trumpeter

 Rwanda is possibly not the first place that comes to mind is the top travel destination.
 It is tainted with the horrendous media images projected during the 1994 genocide.
 However, Rwanda today is far different from the shadows of its past.
 It is a safe African country that is easy to get around.
 Today, I’d love to share with you my story of volunteering in Rwanda.

 I decided to do a volunteer project in a developing country.
 After researching the Rwandan genocide, I decided that my next challenge should be to work with women survivors in Kigali, Rwanda’s capital.
-I signed up for a gender-based violence project with the Global Volunteer Network.
+I signed up for a gender-based violence project with the Global Volunteer Network (now called Bamboo).
 Six weeks later, I was heading to Rwanda, flying via Addis Ababa.

 Volunteering in Rwanda

 Volunteer tourism or ‘Voluntourism’ as it is often called, is definitely on the increase.
 I can see why.
 It is often too easy to travel through a country, enjoy the beautiful sites, and leave without really getting to know the people and the culture.

 Volunteering can help you to get in a local people and leave you with a feeling that you really have tried to make a change in the world.
 My volunteer trip to Rwanda not only allowed me to have an impact on the lives of others, but it also changed me.